The Anselmo Project Launches ‘A Boatload of Hypocrisy’ EP

-A prolific Keyboardist inspired by the days when synths where at the top of mix, Anthony grew up with Progressive Rock pioneers such as Genesis, Yes and Dream Theater.
+A prolific Keyboardist inspired by the days of old, Anthony grew up with Progressive Rock pioneers such as Genesis, Yes, Rush and Dream Theater.
 Combining styles ranging from 70’s to today, Anthony has become the sound of the ‘giant synth.’

 His first band Picasso’s Dream became the staple of Progressive Rock shows in the Central Ohio region.
-Providing hypnotic rock with amazing visuals, the Picasso’s Dream shows were an experience not seen outside the realm of the big arena acts.
+Providing hypnotic rock with amazing visuals, the Picasso’s Dream shows were an experience not seen outside big arena acts.

-In later 2015 Anthony joined Blue August, one of the most unique and amazing Rock Power House acts in the Columbus area.
-Bringing his visual style the Blue August experience have become the ‘not to miss’ show in Columbus!
+In later 2015 Anthony joined Blue August, one of the most unique and amazing rock acts in the Columbus area.
+Bringing his visual style the Blue August experience it has become the ‘not to miss’ local show.

-“The songs on this EP work to help promote the idea that if we are going to send our boys and girls into harm’s way, we better make sure it’s for the right reason,” says Anthony.
+“The songs on this EP work to promote if we are going to send our boys into harm’s way, we better make sure it’s for the right reasons,” says Anselmo.

 The EP features amazing vocals from David Czoschke and Picasso’s Dream Drummer Brian Randolph.
 The infamous Harald Kay returns on drums with fellow friends Dave Mahler, Dave Boyer, Rod Smith, Daniel Moore, Rod Z, Josh Miller, Francesco Mega, and Jonathan Shaffer helped to contribute to the EP.